ARM-software/AVH/DoxyGen/overview/src/main.md

 **Arm Virtual Hardware** consists of the following components:

-  - **Arm Virutal Hardware Targets** are precise [**simulation models**](https://en.wikipedia.org/wiki/Simulation) of Cortex-M device sub-systems and are designed for complex software verification and testing.
-It allows [**simulation-based test automation**](https://en.wikipedia.org/wiki/Test_automation) of various software workloads, including unit tests, integration tests, and fault injection.
+  - **Arm Fixed Virtual Platforms (FVPs)** are precise [**simulation models**](https://en.wikipedia.org/wiki/Simulation) of Cortex-M device sub-systems and are designed for complex software verification and testing.
+This allows [**simulation-based test automation**](https://en.wikipedia.org/wiki/Test_automation) of various software workloads, including unit tests, integration tests, and fault injection.

   - **Arm Virtual Hardware Services** provide a cloud-native infrastructure for software test and validation.
 These services can be integrated into various **CI/CD** and **MLOps** environments that range from GitHub to on-premise IT infrastructure.
 The Arm Virtual Hardware services are available via the AWS Marketplace (and later also via other Cloud Service providers).

   - **Arm Virtual Hardware Developer Resources** gives you access to interface drivers that map to virtual targets and physical hardware along with Python scripts for I/O simulation.
-The documentation explains how to integrate Arm Virtual Hardware Targets into typical **CI/CD** environments.
+The documentation explains how to integrate Arm Virtual Hardware into typical **CI/CD** environments.
 Usage examples show typical usage cases and range from audio processing, ML algorithm testing, up to IoT applications that interface to Cloud Service providers.

-  - **Software Development Environments** with Arm Virtual Hardware Targets integration are also available. \prj_name is an integral part of the Keil MDK Professional Edition that is a comprehensive software tool suite for creating Cortex-M-based applications and related validation and test processes.
-In future, the next-generation Keil Studio will also integrate \prj_name.
+  - **Software Development Environments** can be used with Arm Virtual Hardware.
+So, Arm Fixed Virtual Platforms are an integral part of the Keil MDK Professional Edition that is a comprehensive software tool suite for creating Cortex-M-based applications and related validation and test processes.
+Other IDEs and debuggers can be used to connect remotely to Arm Virtual Hardware services.

 \image html "vht_overview.png" "Arm Virtual Hardware - Components"